Admission Price: Free to attend, spaces are limited and must be booked in advance.

 This symposium will take a cross-disciplinary approach, digging deeper into sonic sociality.
 While the social aspects of music-making are well-documented, the sociality of sound is less often discussed in detail.
 The SPARC Symposium 2018 will bring together practitioners and researchers from a wide variety of musical and non-musical backgrounds for two days of spoken presentations, discussion, installation, film screenings and performances.

-In the three evenings preceding the symposium (11-13 September), City will also be presenting SPARCfest 2018, a series of exploratory concert performances featuring internationally-acclaimed improvisers, electronic musicians and sound artists.
+In the three evenings preceding the symposium (11-13 September), SPARC will also be presenting SPARCfest 2018, a series of exploratory concert performances featuring internationally-acclaimed improvisers, electronic musicians and sound artists.

 These events are free to attend and booking is separate.
 Please see below for details